Vel5id/qgis-forest-ml/README.md

 [Licens]
-This project is licensed under the MIT License.
+This project (Code) is licensed under the MIT License.
 See the LICENSE file for details.

 [Contact]